Houston Enforcement Lawyer

 Make Sure Your Ex Upholds Court Orders—Call (713) 766-6283

 After divorce proceedings, a judge will issue a court order that establishes how the two parties will handle matters such as child support, custody, spousal maintenance, and more.
-Obtaining a favorable judgment in your divorce can be time-consuming, stressful, and costly.
-That is why, when the other party fails to abide by the new terms, it can be frustrating and disheartening.
+Obtaining a favorable judgment in your divorce can be time-consuming, stressful, and costly, which is why it can be extremely frustrating and disheartening when the other party fails to abide by the new terms.
 Luckily, there are legal steps you can take to protect your rights and your family.

 Enforceable Orders & Consequences of Non-Compliance